scramblr/spooftest/README.md

 Created By: **SCRAMBLR** _(P4CK3T H4NDL3R)_

 # ----[ Requirements to test for IP Spoofing ]----
-# 1.) tcpdump Server: Can be any server that is able to run tcpdump.
+# 1.) tcpdump Server: ANY server that can run tcpdump.
 _*Does not need to be able to spoof._

 # 2.)
 Your IP Spoof (IPHM) Server
 _Have "scapy" or "python-scapy" installed on it._